Skip to main content

 What is a down payment?

-A down payment on a house also protects you as the buyer.
+A down payment on a house can protect you as the buyer.
 If you want to sell your home and the market drops, you might owe more on your property than it's worth.
 If you made a larger down payment when you purchased your house you may break even, or possibly make money when you sell.

-With this type of mortgage, you keep the same interest rate for the life of the loan, which means the principal and interest portion of your monthly mortgage payment stays the same.
-These types of loans typically come in 10, 15, 20 or 30-year terms.
+With a conventional mortgage, you keep the same interest rate for the life of the loan.
+That means the principal and interest portion of your monthly mortgage payment stays the same.
+These types of loans typically come in terms of 10, 15, 20 or 30 years.

 If you put less than 20% down on a conventional loan, you may need to pay private mortgage insurance (PMI).
-The most common way to cover this cost is to pay for it in a monthly premium that's added to your mortgage payment.
-PMI usually equals 1% of your loan balance per year.
-Many lenders offer conventional loans with PMI for down payments as low as 5%, and some as low as 3%.
+The most common way to cover PMI is to pay for it in a monthly premium that's added to your mortgage payment.
+PMI may be calculated as 1% of your loan balance per year.
+The lender determines the requirement and amount.

 Unlike a fixed-rate loan, an adjustable-rate mortgage has an interest rate that can go up or down based on market conditions.
-The down payment for an ARM is typically between 3 and 20% and will require PMI for buyers who put down less than 20%.
+The down payment is typically between 3% and 20%, and PMI may be required for buyers who put down less than 20%.

-With an ARM, the initial rate is often lower than a fixed-rate loan.
-However, the interest rate may go up over time.
+With an ARM, the initial rate is often lower than a fixed-rate loan but applies only for a certain period.
+After a certain point, the interest rate can change based on economic and market conditions.

-This is a type of loan insured by the federal government.
-An FHA loan is ideal for first-time buyers with less-than-perfect credit scores and offers down payments as low as 3.5%.
-Unlike conventional mortgages, mortgage insurance includes both an upfront amount and a monthly premium.
+An FHA loan, insured by the federal government, may be ideal for first-time homebuyers with less-than-perfect credit scores.
+The down payment requirement is as low as 3.5%.
+Unlike conventional mortgages, mortgage insurance on an FHA loan includes an upfront amount and a monthly premium.

 How credit score impacts your down payment

 Your credit score impacts on your loan and interest rate options.
-Buyers with credit scores as low as 500 might still be able to get a loan for a home, but they'll likely face higher interest rates and have fewer options.
-The higher your credit score, the lower your interest rate.
+Buyers with credit scores as low as 500 might still be able to get a loan for a home, but interest rates and options vary.
+In general, the higher your credit score, the lower your interest rate may be.

-A strong credit score also means lenders are more likely to be lenient in areas where you may not be as strong, such as your house down payment.
-Your credit score shows you have a proven history of making payments on time and that you’re less of a risk.
-In these instances, they might allow you to get a great interest rate while making a smaller down payment.
+A strong credit score also means lenders are more likely to be lenient in areas where you may not be as strong, such as your down payment.
+Your credit score shows you have a proven history of making payments on time, which makes you a less risky borrower.
+Still, the down payment can affect the interest rate a lender offers you.

 Benefits of putting more than 20% down

-• Lower monthly payment due to no mortgage insurance and smaller loan amount
+• A lower monthly payment due to no mortgage insurance and smaller loan amount

 • Less interest paid over the life of the loan